 Here’s what $1,500 rents across the US—from 271 sq.ft. in Manhattan to 1,948 sq.ft. in Memphis

-Again, for the sake of simplicity, we took the sum of $1,500 as a basis to see how much space one could rent with a quasi-realistic amount, based on the average price per square foot in each of these 30 cities.
+Again, for the sake of simplicity, we took the sum of $1,500 as a basis to see how much space one could rent with a quasi-realistic amount, based on the average price per square foot in each of these 30 cities, from Philadelphia and Washington to Austin, Dallas, and Charlotte.
 The results are for the most part quite remarkable, illuminating even!

 Hover over the tiles and see how much space $1,500 gets you in the 30 most populous US cities: